kunakl07/MovieWishlistNodejs/README.md

 Omdbapi: The Open Movie Database API
 The OMDb API is a RESTful web service to obtain movie information, all content and images on the site are contributed and maintained by our users.

-MySQL Database: MySQL is an open-source relational database management system.
+[MySQL database](https://www.mysql.com/downloads/): MySQL is an open-source relational database management system.

-Nodejs: Node.js is an open-source, cross-platform, back-end JavaScript runtime environment that runs on the V8 engine and executes JavaScript code outside a web browser.
+[Nodejs](https://nodejs.org/en/download/): Node.js is an open-source, cross-platform, back-end JavaScript runtime environment that runs on the V8 engine and executes JavaScript code outside a web browser.

 We have used the below architecture provided by University of Colorado Boulder for setting up our website.